SoupyzInc/SoupyzLLC/README.md

 ![](https://github.com/SoupyzInc/SoupyzLLC/blob/main/Wiki/error%20handling.gif)

 ### Installation
 If you wish to use this bot, you can download and run the code your self.
+Know that if you want to use this on a large scale, web scraping is not the best idea.
+You may want to look into using an API to get game data.
 1. Download the code from the [`src` folder](https://github.com/SoupyzInc/SoupyzLLC/tree/main/src) of this repository.
 2. Create a Discord bot and get your token.
 3. Create a  `token.txt` file with your token. _Do not ever share your token with anyone._